yanvovk/backend-project-lvl1/README.md

 `sudo npm link`

-* To play the game enter its lowercase name
+* To start the game enter its lowercase name

 `brain-even`